epidemian/advent-of-code-2022/README.md

 Interesting big-numbers crunching problem.
 For part 1 i could get away with a very brute-force solution of checking every position along the given line.
 But for part 2 i needed to come up with a more clever approach, which was pretty difficult TBH.

 My current solution is still a little brute-forcey —just that instead of checking all positions across a line, i'm checking all lines across the 4M needed range—but at least it runs in a reasonable time (~200ms).
 Still, i think a much more direct solution is possible if we could model the intersection of the 2D beacon exclusion zones better.

+### Day 16: Proboscidea Volcanium

+Freaking hardest one so far by far.
+It took me many attempts, and i only managed to get part 1 answer by myself.
+In the end i ended up "cheating" and looking for other solutions online.
+I'm glad i did though, as [the solution i liked the most](https://old.reddit.com/r/adventofcode/comments/zn6k1l/2022_day_16_solutions/j2xhog7/), and ended up copying, was super elegant but something i think i would never have come up with on my own.
+If i could send a hint to myself retroactively in time i would just say: "you can represent the opened valves with a bitmask 😉" and maybe that would have been enough to get it.

+I learned that Rust doesn't allow recursive closures.
+At least not in a direct and intuitive way.